ubc-library-rc/intro-git/content/04_collab.md

 Input
 {: .label .label-green}
 ~~~
-$ git clone https://github.com/<owner's-github-username>/hello-world.git ~/Desktop/owner-hello-world
+$ git clone https://github.com/owner's-github-username/hello-world.git ~/Desktop/owner-hello-world
 ~~~

-The Collaborator can now make changes in their clone of the Owner's repository using the commands introduced earlier.
+This creates a local copy of the owner's hello-world repository in a folder named <em>owner-hello-world</em>.
+The collaborator can now make changes in their clone of the Owner's repository using the commands introduced earlier.

 - use `cd` to navigate to the cloned repository
 - use `touch` to create a new file in the repository